photographing the ruins and riches of 80s america | read | i-D

 Agoura, California, February 1988

-In 1978 he set off, like Robert Frank before him, to travel across the country and capture what he saw.
-His vision though, is singular.
-His pictures are made on a large format camera, relishing in detail and a soft vibrancy of colour, full of dramatic composition.
+In 1978, Sternfeld set off — like Robert Frank before him — to travel across the country and capture what he saw.
+His vision, though, is singular.
+His pictures are made on a large format camera; they relish in detail and a soft vibrancy of color — full of dramatic composition.
 They are landscapes, in one sense, big and open and full of plains and mountains and suburbs and cities.
-But together they form a portrait of America that's indispensable, and worth revisiting right now, in this political climate, as they go on display for the first time in the UK in 15 years, at London's Beetles + Huxley gallery.
+But together, they form a portrait of America that's indispensable, and worth revisiting right now, in this political climate, as they go on display for the first time in the UK in 15 years, at London's Beetles + Huxley gallery.

 The America Sternfeld found is full of the conflict between a new world and an old world, a society that swings violently between wealth and poverty, a society navigating a changing world, sometimes unsuccessfully.
 His America is one of post-industrial deprivation, hermetic enclaves of wealth, rural seclusion, suburban bliss.
-People are rarely the centrepiece of Sternfeld's photography though, which masterfully utilises them compositionally instead; but almost paradoxically the people form an emotional core of his work.
+People are rarely the centerpiece of Sternfeld's photography though; he masterfully utilizes them compositionally instead.
+But, almost paradoxically, the people form an emotional core of his work.

 USS Alabama, Mobile, Alabama, September 1980

-These aren't candid street snaps like Frank's work, but America's architecture, landscape, and inhabitants all give in easily enough to dramatise the shocking contrast the country personifies.
-Riches and ruins, a plastic fakeness, a gritty reality.
-Nature sprouting out of artifice.
+These aren't candid street snaps like Frank's work, but documents of America's architecture, landscape, and inhabitants, which together dramatize the shocking contrast the country personifies.
+Riches and ruins, a plastic fakeness, a gritty reality — nature sprouting out of artifice.

 Look: Capturing boredom and teenage angst in 80s America.